p0tat003-hex/so-pcap-analysis-lab/README.md

 Based on the SO hunt alerts and Zeek logs, the key attacker (C2 server) IP is '36.89.106.69'.
 The victim on the internal network is '10.5.28.229'.
 The rule will alert on any traffic to the known malicious C2 IP.

 #### **2- Creating the custom rule**
-Going back to the original trickbot malware rule detection I wanted to do a custom rule that detects that this exact IP is part of an excercise by malware-traffic-analysis.net, so by duplicating and editing the original alert we can easily achieve this by editing the Detection source as shown below:
+Going back to the original trickbot malware rule detection I wanted to do a custom rule that detects that this exact IP is part of an exercise by malware-traffic-analysis.net, so by duplicating and editing the original alert we can easily achieve this by editing the Detection source as shown below:

 ![rule1](images/rule1.png)